vuejs/docs/src/guide/single-file-component.md

 - Single-Page Applications (SPA)
 - Static Site Generation (SSG)
-- Any non-trivial frontends where a build step can be justified for better development experience (DX).
+- Any non-trivial frontends where a build step can be justified for a better development experience (DX).

 That said, we do realize there are scenarios where SFCs can feel like overkill.
 This is why Vue can still be used via plain JavaScript without a build step.
 If you are just looking for enhancing largely static HTML with light interactions, you can also check out [petite-vue](https://github.com/vuejs/petite-vue), a 5kb subset of Vue optimized for progressive enhancement.